 We believe health and wellness to be integral to the pursuit of knowledge.
-Our mission is to promote and nurture a community of care supportive of healthy life long behaviors that cultivate personal success and relationships.
+Our mission is to promote and nurture a community of care supportive of healthy lifelong behaviors that cultivate personal success and relationships.
 We provide TCNJ students with opportunities for skill development in all areas of wellness: intellectual, spiritual, occupational, emotional, physical, social, and environmental through excellent and accessible education, services, and programs.
-The Health and Wellness portfolio includes Alcohol and Drug Education Program (ADEP), Anti-Violence Initiatives (AVI), Collegiate Recovery Program (CRP), Mental Health Services (MHS), Recreation and Wellness (REC), Religious and Spiritual Life (RSL), and Student Health Services (SHS).
+The Health and Wellness portfolio includes Alcohol and Other Drug Support Services (AODSS), Anti-Violence Initiatives (AVI), Collegiate Recovery Program (CRP), Mental Health Services (MHS), Recreation and Wellness (REC), Religious and Spiritual Life (RSL), and Student Health Services (SHS).

-Assistant Vice President for Student Affairs, Student Services
+Assistant Vice President for Student Affairs, Student Development